kwsp/dotfiles/README.md

 | Editor      | [Neovim](https://neovim.io/) + [Vim Plug](https://github.com/junegunn/vim-plug)                                                |

 I'm currently using a Dell XPS 13 7390 and I get really bad screen tearing with Xorg, regardless of desktop environment and window manager.
 The only solution I found for my problem was Wayland.
 Sway is an incredible clone of i3 on Wayland (including features like gaps, bar, Dmenu) that just works out of the box.

+My XPS shipped with Ubuntu 18.04, but Canonical has really been annoying me with snaps so I switched to Debian Testing because 1.
+I want a Debian based (ha) distro and 2.
+I want relatively updated packages.

+I previously used a complex setup that includes i3wm, polybar, compton, deadd to do all kinds of stuff, but since switching to Wayland and Sway full time I've taken on a more minimalistic approach, and I've actually quite enjoyed a lot of the defaults offered by Sway (they are definitely more sane).

 ## Usage